 The Senate Appropriations Committee is the largest committee in the U.S. Senate, consisting of 30 members in the 114th Congress.
 Its role is defined by the U.S. Constitution, which requires "appropriations made by law" prior to the expenditure of any money from the Federal treasury.

-The Committee, chaired by Thad Cochran (R-Miss.), writes the legislation that allocates federal funds to the numerous government agencies, departments, and organizations on an annual basis.
+The Committee, chaired by Richard Shelby (R-AL), writes the legislation that allocates federal funds to the numerous government agencies, departments, and organizations on an annual basis.
 Appropriations are generally limited to the levels set by a Budget Resolution drafted by the Senate Budget Committee.

 Twelve subcommittees are tasked with drafting legislation to allocate funds to government agencies within their jurisdictions.
 These subcommittees are responsible for reviewing the President's budget request, hearing testimony from government officials and other witnesses, and drafting the spending plans for the coming fiscal year.
 Their work is passed on to the full Senate Appropriations Committee, which may review and modify the bills and approve them for consideration by the full Senate.